 That’s hard to say.
 I’ve always found networking to be particularly difficult.

 If you want to be good at anything, you have to immerse yourself in it.
 Practice is essential.
 Also, surround yourself with people who have more experience than you.

 In the near future, I plan on recording an album with my quartet.
 Long term: become more active writing for other artists.

 I play at venues like Rockwood, Pianos, and the Studio at Webster Hall with singer-songwriter bands quite often.
 I’ve also played recently at Bowery Electric and Silvana with my own group, and at Terminal 5 with the band St. Lucia.

-Come hear the Soundwaves!
+Come hear the Boat Band!
 We really go for it, a lot of interplay among the players, and it’s always grooving.
 Once you hear you’ll understand.

 About the Musician:

-Cruise New York City’s famous harbor aboard the 1920s style yacht Manhattan while listening to live jazz music by the Classic Harbor Line Jazz Trio, The Sound Waves!
+Cruise New York City’s famous harbor aboard the 1920s style yacht Manhattan while listening to live jazz music by the Classic Harbor Line Jazz Trio, The Boat Band!
 Learn more about our NYC Jazz Cruise!
 Click here to buy tickets

 Step aboard our luxury Yacht Manhattan II in full holiday decor and join us for our romantic Holiday Jazz Cruise.
 Enjoy this 1.75 hour cruise with your loved one and a glass of Champagne in hand.
 See the city lights twinkle at night as you cozy up for an evening out in NY Harbor aboard a luxury yacht.
 Holiday Jazz will take place on Wednesdays, Fridays and Sundays.
 Click here to buy tickets